- Computer Classes/Online Tutorials

 GetSetUP Learning center is a social learning platform for individuals 50+, taught by peers.
 The classes are live and consist of digital learning, physical health, mental health, social health, and vocational health.
 Patrons will receive a pass or code to be able to access all the classes they would like to participate in for a month at a time.

 Learning Express assists in exam preparation, including the California Basic Educational Skills Test(CBEST), California Subject Examinations for Teachers (CSET), California Real Estate, Salesperson exam prep, and the California Police Officer Exam.
 Learning Express provides tools for resume building, interviewing, and job seeking.
 This resource also supplies tools for earning a high school equivalency diploma in California.
 Offers video courses to help Californians build computer literacy skills.

-A Collection of self-directed tutorials for end-users to increase their digital literacy, and a community of practice for digital literacy trainers to share resources, tools and best practices.
+DigitalLearn is a collection of self-directed tutorials for end-users to increase their digital literacy, and a community of practice for digital literacy trainers to share resources, tools and best practices.

-This tutorial will help you learn to use a mouse to interact with a computer.
+Mousing Around will help you learn to use a mouse to interact with a computer.
 Read each page and follow the instructions to build your skill in using a mouse.

-TypingClub is the most effective way to learn how to type.
-It is web based, and highly effective.
-TypingClub is (and will always be) free for both individuals and schools.
+Typing Club is the most effective way to learn how to type.
+It is free, web based, and highly effective.